AndrewHavis/civil-service-tech-test/README.md

 If you get an error when running the `bower install` command, please ensure that Bower is installed too.

     npm install bower -g

+If you need to install Sass, this can be done through Ruby's `gem` command.

+    sudo gem install sass

+Note that on recent versions of Mac OS X (e.g. El Capitan), you may need to issue the command `sudo gem install sass -n /usr/local/bin` instead.

 ## Building
 The application can be built with `grunt build`, once Grunt has been installed as described above.